AttractMore/AttractMore9/content/about.md

 ---
 title: "About"
 metaDesc: "Our values; Honesty, Reliability, Focus on client needs, Open about difficulties & opportunities, Responding professionally to requests, Ethical approach"
+hero:
+  h1: "A web agency<br>committed to<br>people, planet and<br> your profit"
+  p1: "We work collaboratively with our clients to help them succeed using the internet."
+  p2: "We put our knowledge and expertise into crafting online experiences that genuinely promote clients’ businesses.
+We love what we do and we’d be delighted to work with you and your business."
+  imgSrc: "/images/misc/forest-tree.webp"
+  imgAlt: "Effective, high-performing, low carbon websites, delivering value to your business"
 extraStyles: "/css/about.css"
 intro:
   image: "almond-blossom.jpg"
   imageAlt: "Grow your business with an effective website"
   overlay: "We craft digital experiences to help you grow your business."
 ---

-# About AttractMore

-We work collaboratively with our clients to **help them succeed using the internet**.
-Whether it is a new website, an email marketing campaign or a search engine optimisation project, our experts put heart and soul into crafting online experiences that genuinely promote clients’ businesses.
-We love what we do and we’d be delighted to work with you and your business.

 ## Vision